grafana/mimir/docs/sources/mimir/query/query-metric-labels.md

 - **Get label names API**<br />
   Yes.
 The optional `match[]` parameter makes it possible to select the series from which to read the label names.
 The `match[]` parameter can be specified multiple times.
 When omitted, label names are extracted from all series.
 - **Label names cardinality API**<br />
   Yes.
-The optional `selector` parameter allows to select the series from which to read the label names.
+The optional `selector` parameter makes it possible to select the series from which to read the label names.
 The `selector` parameter can be specified only once.
 When omitted, label names are extracted from all series.

 ## Querying label values